 Then there are the little invaders we can't live without -- namely the mitochondria, those tiny organelles that every high school biology student knows are the "powerhouses of the cell."
 What fewer people know is that they are actually separate organisms, descended from aerobic prokaryotes that colonized our cells 2.5 billion years ago (give or take a day or two).
 They have their own DNA, and reproduce inside our cells by binary fission the same way they did when they were free-living proto-bacteria.

-Mitochondria [Image is in the Public Domain courtesy of microscopist/photographer Louisa Howard]
+Mitochondria [Image is in the Public Domain courtesy of photographer Louisa Howard]

 But back to humans, if you're not already so skeeved out that you've stopped reading.
-Because it's even more complicated than what I've already told you, as you'll learn from geneticists Cedric Feschotte, Edward Chuong and Nels Elde of the University of Utah in a paper in which we find out that even our nuclear DNA isn't entirely human.
-10% of our 30,000-odd genes and three-billion-odd base pairs...
+Because it's even more complicated than what I've already told you -- check out a paper by geneticists Cedric Feschotte , Edward Chuong and Nels Elde of the University of Utah, in which we find out that even our nuclear DNA isn't entirely human.
+Feschotte et al. have shown that ten percent of our thirty-thousand-odd genes and three-billion-odd base pairs...

 ... came from viruses.

-We usually think of viruses as little parasites, some of which are killers like COVID-19, rabies, and ebola fever, but also include nuisances like colds, flu, warts and chickenpox.
-Turns out, though, that they're more than that.
+We usually think of viruses as pesky little parasites that cause colds, flu, measles, mumps, and so on, but they're more than that.
 Some of them -- the retroviruses (HIV being the best-known example) -- are capable of inserting genetic material into the host's DNA, thus altering what the host does.
 Certainly, sometimes this is bad; both AIDS and feline leukemia are outcomes of this process.
 But now Feschotte, Chuong, and Elde have shown that some of our viral hangers-on have had their genes repurposed to work in our benefit.

 These stowaway bits of DNA are called endogenous retroviruses (ERVs), and some of them seem to be associated with cancer.
 Others have been implicated in multiple sclerosis and schizophrenia.
 But what the researchers found is that not all of them are deleterious; the gene that allows us to digest starch, and (even more importantly) the gene that triggers the fusion of the developing embryo to the placenta, seem to have viral origins.